Onboarding to openwrt-tests¶

 Lab documentation: hardware, DUTs, maintainers. |

-Each developer registers with their GitHub username and personal SSH public key (ed25519).
-Include the upstream maintainer (aparcar) so they can debug.
+Include the upstream maintainer (aparcar) in access: so they can debug.

 labs: